Happy african american mother and daughter sitting in waiting room at hospital.

 Updated on

 Investing in health insurance gives you access to private healthcare, but your coverage will vary depending on whether you choose a basic or comprehensive plan.
-In this guide, we look at the differences between basic and comprehensive policies so you can choose the right plan.
+In this guide, we look at the differences between basic and comprehensive policies so you can choose the right plan for you.

 Rated Excellent